apache/flink/docs/apis/streaming/windows.md

 This is an example that shows how incremental aggregation functions can be combined with a `WindowFunction`.
-The `FoldFunction`/`WindowFunction` example shows how to extract the ending event-time of a window of sensor readings that contain an timestamp, and the `ReduceFunction`/`WindowFunctions` example shows how to do eager window aggregation (only a single element is kept in the window).
+The `FoldFunction`/`WindowFunction` example shows how to extract the ending event-time of a window of sensor readings that contain a timestamp, and the `ReduceFunction`/`WindowFunctions` example shows how to do eager window aggregation (only a single element is kept in the window).